technocrat/marlow.github.io/_posts/2017-06-28-devilstower.md

 who welcomed me into their busy lives for a long weekend.
 Heartfelt thanks, again and over.

+*Apologies for misorientation of pics; new software since last postings*

 Before my trip I finished a [book], *The Heart of Everything That Is: The Untold Story of Red Cloud, An American Legend* that relates the mostly forgotten triumph of Native American arms against U.S. Army regular troops at Fort Kearny, just south of Sheriden on the Bozeman Trail.

 As often happens when reading history, translating placenames to modern locations is very helpful, but we (I) are too lazy to do it.
 I was delighted to see signs just out of town directing me to the state park at the site of the action.